yang70/portfolio/README.md

 It includes a welcome page with links to features including the blog, journal and projects.

+The journal includes a user sign up/authentication system by incorporating the [Devise gem](https://github.com/plataformatec/devise).

 ## Specifications

 App was created without the default test suite with this command: